 Giles spies Maggie Walsh walking down the street while he’s looking for Ethan and can’t resist himself.
 I ♥ you, Giles.

 Giles: “I refuse to become a monster because I look like a monster.
 I have a soul.
 I have a conscience.
 I am a human being.” *spots Maggie Walsh* “Oh, stop the car.” *Giles runs after her waving his arms and grunting, then runs back to the car.* “Right.
 Let’s go then.”

 Are you still hating on Riley as much as you did the first time around?
 He’s like soldier Ken doll…there’s just not much there to swoon over.
 Do you think you’d be able to recognize one of your loved ones if they were turned into a demon just by their eyes?
 I’d like to think I could?
 Now I kind of want there to be some kind of Buzzfeed quiz I can take to test this by uploading pictures of people I know and they’ll photoshop their eyes into random demon faces.

-Let’s circle back here next Wednesday as Posh goes all-in and full-on Initiative storyline with “The I in Team” and “Goodbye, Iowa”.
+Let’s circle back here next Wednesday as Sarah goes all-in and full-on Initiative storyline with “The I in Team” and “Goodbye, Iowa”.